-I am a post-doc researcher in the field of communication science at the Johannes Gutenberg University Mainz (Germany).
-I previously worked as a research assistant at the Department of Media Psychology at the University of Hohenheim (Stuttgart, Germany).
-Currently, I am a visiting scholar at the Department of Communication at the Cornell University (Ithaca, USA).
+I am a researcher in the field of communication science at the Johannes Gutenberg University Mainz (Germany).
+I previously worked as a research assistant at the Department of Media Psychology at the University of Hohenheim (Stuttgart, Germany) and was a visiting scholar at the Department of Communication at the Cornell University (Ithaca, USA).
 I have studied communication science, economic sciences, and philosophy at the Johannes Gutenberg University Mainz (Germany) and the Macquarie University (Sydney, Australia).

-In my research, I aim at understanding computer-mediated communication from different perspectives.
-Right now, I am specifically interested in the psychological experience of privacy in online environments and the role of media literacy for self-determination in democratic societies.
+I study computer-mediated communication from different perspectives.
+I am specifically interested in the psychological experience of privacy in online environments and the role of media literacy for self-determination in democratic societies.
 My research analyses how people navigate networked environments while engaging in privacy regulation and self-disclosure and what type of knowledge and skills they need to do this autonomously and self-determined.
 I am further interested in alternative methods of data collection (e.g., tracking and experience sampling methods) and statistical modeling (e.g., bayesian modeling, structure equation modeling, and multilevel modeling).
 My research (→ research) has been published in national and international journals and books (→ publications).

 As an academic teacher, I have taught several bachelor and master courses on a variety of topics.
 I have also conducted statistic workshops at different universities in Germany (→ teaching).

 For more information, have a look around this website or download my curriculum vitae (→ CV).